catdieval/user-workflow-and-user-stories/user-story-8.md

   - [ ] The first / second / third render of `DropDownMenu` has "Line color" / "Line style" / "Line width" as prop to the `idString` attribute and the `handleLineColorChange / handleLineStyleChange / handleLineWithChange` function as prop to the `onChange` attribute and `lineColorArray / lineStyleArray / lineWidthArray` as prop to the `arrayOfOptions` attribute.
   - [ ] The `StyleInputTypeSubmit` component has "Next" as value to the value attribute, the `handleLineProperties` function as value to the `onClick` attribute and `completedLineProperties()` as value to the disabled attribute.

-  - [ ] Use conditional rendering in the return to display the output only if `clickedChartType = "line-plot"` and otherwise display null.
+  - [ ] Use conditional rendering in the return to display the output only if titleLabel.length > 0 and if `clickedChartType = "line-plot"`.

 - [ ] In the index.js file, add the `LineProperties` component (before the Plotting component).